rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Resolution Algorithm for Relative Constants

-At any given point the nesting can be empty, let's use *cref* to refer to the first element of the nesting if it is not empty, or `Object` otherwise.
+At any given place in the code, let's define *cref* to be the first element of the nesting if it is not empty, or `Object` otherwise.
 Without getting too much into the details, the resolution algorithm for relative constant references goes like this:

 1. First, if the nesting is not empty it looks for the constant in its elements and in order, ignoring their ancestors.